simonlotzkar/portfolio/README.md

 Static website displaying my projects, experience, education, and skills as a software developer.
 Serves as a digital resume.

 ## 🖥️ Live Demo
-You can view the live portfolio here: [Portfolio Live Site](https://lotzkar.com)
+You can view the live portfolio here: [Live Site](https://lotzkar.com)

 ## 📂 Features
 - **About Me**: Hero visual displaying my github avatar and links to my socials..